Skip to content

 Choosing your first Japanese knife can feel like entering a new world.

-There are basically two types of handles on Japanese knives: Yo (Western) and Wa (Japanese) .
+There are basically two types of handles on Japanese knives: Yo (Western) and Wa (Japanese).

 They affect both weight, balance and feel in the hand – and the choice depends on your personal preference.

-It is a more “Western” design with a solid construction and a balance point that is closer to the back of the knife.
+It is a more "western" design with a solid construction and a balance point that is closer to the back of the knife.

-A Japanese knife with a Yo handle typically weighs 20–50 grams more than the same model with a Wa handle, which may sound like a small difference, but is clearly noticeable in the balance.
+A Japanese knife with a Yo handle typically weighs 20–50 grams more than the same model with a Wa handle, which may sound like a small difference, but is clearly felt in the balance.

-The Wa handle – light, elegant and traditionally Japanese
+The wa handle – light, elegant and traditionally Japanese

-Wa handles come in three classic shapes:
+Wa shafts come in three classic shapes:

 • Oval – simple and comfortable grip, suitable for long working days